What type of dog coat is best for gun dog breeds?

 Both the coats shown below are ideal for a Spaniel (or Cockapoo - nearly a Spaniel!) as both offer coverage of the front area of the chest but allow for toileting at the back end.

-The Thermal Underbelly dog coat is wipe clean too making it a coat that doesn’t need washing every time.
+Our underbelly dog coats are wipe clean too making it a coat that doesn’t need washing every time.

 The benefit of the water-resistant fleece is that they can keep these on for longer than most coats, perfect for a dog that spends a lot of time outdoors.